PythWare/Aldnoah-Engine/README.md

 # Subcontainer Info

-It's essential that subfolders (named after the file it belongs to) for repacking (kvs, g1pack1, g1pack2) don't have extra files stored within the folder selected for repacking (i.e., let's say entry_00000 folder has 100 files, don't have more than 100 files in there when you click subcontainer repacking, only keep the 100 files you want repacked in this example whether it's the original 100 or the originals mixed with files you modded/replaced).
-It's also important that you don't delete empty files generated during g1pack1 unpacking/repacking, those empty files are used for indexing when repacking g1pack1 files.
+It's essential that subfolders (named after the file it belongs to) for repacking don't have extra files stored within the folder selected for repacking (i.e., let's say entry_00000 folder has 100 files, don't have more than 100 files in there when you click subcontainer repacking, only keep the 100 files you want repacked in this example whether it's the original 100 or the originals mixed with files you modded/replaced).
+It's also important that you don't delete empty files generated during unpacking/repacking, those empty files are used for indexing when repacking files.

-# Games that support full KVS Audio replacing/adding as of version 0.92
+# Games that support full KVS Audio replacing/adding as of version 2.0

 Warriors Orochi 3.
 You could literally dub the entire game with English audio or other languages, or just replace audio files if your goal isn't dubbing.
-Orochi 3 has full support as of version 0.92.
+Orochi 3 has full support as of version 2.0.
+Other games will be supported for audio modding in version 2.1

 # Things to keep in mind

 Each subcontainer unpacked will create a folder named after the subcontainer file which stores the subcontainer's unpacked files.

 Depending on the game the unpacking may take a few minutes.
 If the status bar seems stuck to you, it isn't.
-It's doing a lot of unpacking/decompressing, Orochi 3 has over 170k files so some games may take a few minutes to unpack.
+It's doing a lot of unpacking/decompressing (as well as subcontainer handling which is what takes the longest), Orochi 3 has over 181k files so some games may take a few minutes to unpack.
+If you're unpacking to a HDD instead of SSD that may impact speed but either way, the bar will not stay stuck unless you tampered with the containers/idx files on your own before using AE.

 You may see a comp_log.txt file.
-It'll probably have some lines saying things like "zlib decompress failed at IDX entry 5903 (BIN=LINKFILE_000.BIN, offset=0x170ABA00, size=0x25): Could not find a valid Omega-style zlib_header stream in blob; wrote raw to entry_03655.bin", that means Omega Force tagged a file with the compression marker in the IDX file, that's not an issue on your part or Aldnoah Engine.
+It'll probably have some lines saying things like "zlib decompress failed at IDX entry 5903 (BIN=LINKFILE_000.BIN, offset=0x170ABA00, size=0x25): Could not find a valid Omega-style zlib_header stream in blob; wrote raw to entry_03655.bin", that means Omega Force tagged a file with the compression marker in the IDX file, that's not an issue on your part or AE.
 No idea why Omega Force has some files marked as compressed that aren't compressed.
 Just ignore those kind of warnings, it's basically saying a file was flagged as compressed by the IDX file but isn't compressed.

 If you want GUI file modding tools like a Unit Data Editor, Stage Editor, etc then you may need to help by identifying which files store said data and then documenting the file's format.
-There are way too many files for me to find everything on my own, Warriors Orochi 3 alone has over 170k files when unpacked.
+There are way too many files for me to find everything on my own, Warriors Orochi 3 alone has over 181k files when unpacked.
 I have started building a Unit Data Editor for Orochi 3 and Bladestorm Nightmare though.
 Use Batch Binary File Scanner (a tool I made) to scan through files quickly/easily.
 To help with finding specific files since files are extracted with incrementing filenames (a lot of the later Koei Tecmo games either strip filenames from the executable or obfuscate them, so Aldnoah Engine unpacks with incrementing filenames and extensions based on the file's data) and there will be thousands of files unpacked, I suggest using my Batch Binary File Scanner that scans binary files in the selected directory and all subdirectories within it.
 The link is https://github.com/PythWare/Batch-Binary-File-Scanner

-g1pack1/g1pack2 are custom extensions I made for Aldnoah Engine since a lot of subcontainers when unpacked from BINS, LINKDATA, etc don't have filenames nor extensions detected within the executables.
-I have implemented support for unpacking g1pack1/g1pack2 subcontainers.
+Most Omega Force games have signatureless subcontainers it seems, this is more documentation for those curious.
+They do have some containers with signatures but most subcontainers seem to be signatureless.

 Later Koei Tecmo games have special checks inplace when you use characters that aren't playable such as in Orochi 3.
 Usually the game will crash.
 To bypass the checks other than pulling out ghidra and altering the executable you can find which G1M file (model file) belongs to the character you want to use as a base to replace, copy the last 6 bytes of the base G1M file you want to replace (i.e., let's say you want to replace Dian Wei with a NPC troop, grab the last 6 bytes from Dian Wei's G1M file), find the G1M file of the model you do want to use, replace the last 6 bytes of the taildata at the end of the G1M file you want to use with the taildata from the base G1M you're replacing (taildata is the last 6 bytes, so you'd grab Dian Wei's taildata in this example and replace say NPC Troop's taildata with it), find the G1T file (texture file, used for various things but models rely on G1T) that belongs to the base model you want to replace and copy its taildata (last 6 bytes at the end of the file), find the G1T file of the model you want to use with your new G1M replacement and replace the last 6 bytes/taildata with the taildata from the base G1T file.
 What this essentially does is change which IDX entries will seek the G1M and G1T files we want to use.
 By replacing the taildata with the base G1T/G1M files we want to replace, the Mod Manager (after you turned your modded files into a package mod) will append the new G1M/G1T files to the end of the container and update the IDX entries to the new offsets, sizes, etc. When the game runs it shouldn't crash because this bypasses those checks I mentioned, the game will load the model you replaced the base model with.
 To revert this change, just click disable mod/disable all mods in Mod Manager. nothing is lost, it's a safe design.

 # Possible issues

 Audio/subcontainer KVS files, let's talk about that.
-Aldnoah Engine can repack the subcontainers KVS files are in and apply new audio to the supported games but only Warriors Orochi 3 has full audio replacing support until I find the KVS metadata files for Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Bladestorm Nightmare, and Warriors All Stars.
-Version 1.0 of Aldnoah Engine should eliminate that issue but as of version 0.92 only Warriors Orochi 3 supports full audio replacing/adding.
+AE can repack the subcontainers KVS files are in and apply new audio to the supported games but only Warriors Orochi 3 has full audio replacing support until I find the KVS metadata files for Toukiden Kiwami, Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Bladestorm Nightmare, and Warriors All Stars.
+Version 2.1 of AE should eliminate that issue but as of version 2.0 only Warriors Orochi 3 supports full audio replacing/adding.

 You may see some subfolders unpacked with regular files but also empty files, don't delete the empty files if it belongs to the subcontainer (meaning it's stored within the folder where you found them), they're intentionally created to maintain indexing during repacking.
 It's normal behavior.
 Review Subcontainer Info section if needing more details.